 Fundraising is a skill that can be learned and mastered.
-As a founder or CEO, job #1 is making sure the company has the funding in place to accomplish its goals.
+As a founder or CEO, job No. 1 is making sure the company has the funding in place to accomplish its goals.
 In this section of the guide, we break down the fundraising process into its subcomponents, highlight thoughts for consideration, and provide pro-tips on how to tackle each one.

-First, make a list of the firms and partners at those firms who have been the most active investing in startups in the same general category, and make special note of those who have had successful outcomes with businesses similar to your own.
+First, make a list of the firms and partners at those firms who have been the most active investing in startups in the same general category, and make special note of those that have had successful outcomes with businesses similar to your own.
 For simplicity, the broad categories are:

 Next, from the list of firms that emerge that have the most relevant domain experience, make note of what stage (or stages) they focus on.
-If the financing round labels are confusing, consider three basic stages of maturity to simplify things:
+If the financing round labels are confusing, consider three basic stages of maturity to simplify things.

 Third, make note of any companies you consider competitive and take note of which firms are investors.
 While many investors will invest in competitive companies, as a founder, it is something you want to avoid if possible to make sure there are no conflicts of interest.
 Lastly, identify which firms you believe will help you most with attaining the goals described above for the specific phase you are in.

-If you have questions about which firms and partners belong where, find trusted, experienced people to ask!
+If you have questions about which firms and partners belong in which tier, find trusted, experienced people to ask!
 Do your homework and spend the cycles to educate yourself — you owe it to yourself and your team to be informed.
-At the same time, recognize that this is not meant to be a precise exercise, there is no 100% accurate way of doing this, so don’t stress.
-You now have your segmented list so it is on to the next step.
+At the same time, recognize that this is not meant to be a precise exercise; there is no 100% accurate way of doing this, so don’t stress.
+Once you have your segmented list, let's move on to the next step.

 Before diving into what will inevitably be a few weeks of mania, it is important to understand three essential facts about the pitch process itself: